 In addition, Section 39.7(b)(4) of the Commission's enforcement of reliability standards regulations provides the exception that "[t]he disposition of each violation or alleged violation that relates to a Cybersecurity Incident or that would jeopardize the security of the Bulk-Power System if publicly disclosed shall be non-public unless the Commission directs otherwise."
 The information found within the requested Full NOPs contains details, including the identities of the URE, URE mitigation plans, and other specific security measures taken by particular UREs to address actual security risks identified either in audit or by self-reports.
-The Commission has consistently protected this information from public disclosure to prevent jeopardizing the security of the bulk-power system.
-The requested information provides details and strategic security information pertaining to the generation and transmission system that would be useful to a person planning an attack on critical infrastructure.
-Because this information is protected by FOIA Exemption 3 and it is reasonably foreseeable that disclosure would harm the interests protected by that exemption, this information should not be disclosed by the Commission under Exemption 3.6
+The Commission has consistently protected this information from public disclosure to prevent jeopardizing the security information pertaining to the generation and transmission system that would be useful to a person planning an attack on critical infrastructure.
+Because this information is protected by FOIA Exemption 3 and it is reasonably foreseeable that disclosure would harm the interests protected by that exemption, this information should not be disclosed by the Commission under Exemption 3.